Canadian Dividend Tax Credit Calculator 2026

 Eligible vs. non-eligible dividends

-The DTC only applies in a taxable (non-registered) account.
-Inside an RRSP, dividends eventually get withdrawn as fully-taxable ordinary income — you lose the preferential treatment entirely.
-Inside a TFSA, all growth is tax-free regardless, so the DTC advantage is irrelevant.
-For investors who've already maximized their registered accounts, holding eligible Canadian dividend stocks in a non-registered account is often the most tax-efficient approach, since the effective rate on eligible dividends is well below what you'd pay on the same amount of interest income or employment income.
+The DTC only works in a non-registered (taxable) account.
+Inside an RRSP, dividends lose their preferential treatment entirely — everything comes out as ordinary income when you withdraw.
+Inside a TFSA, all growth is already tax-free, so the DTC doesn't matter.
+If you've maxed out your registered accounts, that's when eligible Canadian dividend stocks in a non-registered account make the most sense.
+The effective rate is well below what you'd pay on interest or salary income.

 When the effective rate goes negative